Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Conclusions

 In future work, we will quantify the level of structure present in the simulations using the method presented in \citet{mcconnachie_2018} and we will compare it to the level of the different structures seen in PAndAS.
 Moreover, the distribution and the characteristics of the simulated satellite galaxies will be studied more in detail to compare to the distribution of the satellites of M31 and determine how faint the comparison is possible.

-The {\sc Auriga2PAndAS} pipeline presented here and one realisation of each mock are publicly available online (https://github.com/GFThomas/Auriga2PAndAS).
+The {\sc Auriga2PAndAS} pipeline presented here (https://github.com/GFThomas/Auriga2PAndAS) and one realisation of each mock are publicly available online (https://wwwmpa.mpa-garching.mpg.de/auriga/gaiamock.html).
 The different columns of the catalogues are described in Appendix \ref{annexe}.
 We encourage the application of this pipeline to other state-of-the-art cosmological simulations such as EAGLE \citep{theeagleteam_2017}, Illustris TNG \citep{pillepich_2018a}, Latte/FIRE \citep{wetzel_2016,hopkins_2018}, or ARTEMIS \citep{font_2020}, so as to compare the results obtained from these simulations with the observations and between each other.
 Only then will be able to efficiently constrain the different parameters of the simulations, especially those relating to the complicated baryonic physics.

+\acknowledgements GT acknowledge support from the Agencia Estatal de Investigaci\'on (AEI) of the Ministerio de Ciencia e Innovaci\'on (MCINN) under grant with reference (FJC2018-037323-I).

-\acknowledgements FAG acknowledges financial support from CONICYT through the project FONDECYT Regular Nr.
+FAG acknowledges financial support from CONICYT through the project FONDECYT Regular Nr.
 1181264, and funding from the Max Planck Society through a Partner Group grant.
 Based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA/DAPNIA, at the Canada-France-Hawaii Telescope (CFHT) which is operated by the National Research Council (NRC) of Canada, the Institut National des Science de l'Univers of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.